 Void Date: Void the check as of an open Bank Reconciliation Period.
 Use the check date if possible, but if the check date is in a closed bank rec period, use the first date in the open bank rec period.
 The Check can't have been cleared on a Bank Reconciliation.

 Copy the Original Bill: When you void a check, you have the option to make a copy of the original Bill.

 Print a New Check or Assign the Check Number to the Bill: If you voided the check because it was written from the wrong account and only need to record it under the correct account, simply go into the bill and assign the check number.
-You must use an alpha character in the check number because a duplicate number will not be allowed even though the original check was voided.
+You must use an alpha character in the check number (if the same bank account is being used) because a duplicate number will not be allowed even though the original check was voided.
 If you need to print a new check, proceed as usual.

 How does a void affect expenses when using an accrual accounting basis?

 The original bill is still recorded in a journal entry which was created on the invoice date.
 The bill is associated with the voided check.
 If you have questions about how this original bill affects your books, please see our Help Article titled, Can I Delete a Bill after Voiding a Check?

 If you do not have the option to void the check, you may create a journal entry to fix the transaction.
 Any entry that moves money to and from a bank account must be dated in an open bank reconciliation period.
 If the entry only affects expense accounts, it may be dated on the check date (as long as the accounting period is open or you have rights to enter into a closed perios).
 A Journal Entry to change the bank account from which the money was written would Debit the wrong Bank Account and Credit the Correct Bank Account.
 A Journal Entry to change the expense account would be a Debit to the correct Expense Account and a Credit to the incorrect Expense Account .